sano-jin/lambda-gt-playground/README.md

-# A reference interpreter of Lambda GT language.
+# A reference interpreter of Lambda GT language

 ## About